Sangean PR-D15 AM/FM Stereo Radio

 The answer is that it is overall a very good radio but it still offers rather pedestrian audio.
 I’ll say this: If you liked the PR-D5 you will like the PR-D15 even more.
 If you couldn’t get used to the PR-D5’s limited audio bandwidth, the PR-D15 still is not likely to please you.
 Overall they are more similar sounding than different.

 The PR-D15 is loaded with all the now-standard digital features of memories, a clock and snooze functions etc. It features the same great AM performance as the original PR-D5 which is to say, it doesn’t get much better than this, although there is now some lightly-implemented soft-muting which is generally undesirable.
+(July 2021 Update: A reader has advised me that the Soft Muting can now be defeated).
 It’s AM reception is very sensitive, relatively selective and seems to suffer from no digital birdies which often plague modern radios.
 In fact, it’s AM reception is very close to the C. Crane CC-2E.
 Occasionally the CC maintained full volume on some weaker signals while the Sangean needed a bit of volume boost, and a few signals sounded slightly clearer and stronger on the CC but really I had to scan the whole band to find these few signals…for most people their AM reception will be too close to notice any difference.
 Generally their AM selectivity was pretty close too…again the C-2E seemed just a hair better on a few signals but they were close.

 Interestingly I have read a few on-line comments from people who say their PR-D15’s are not as sensitive as the original PR-D5 or several other radios, so either those people are hearing the effects of soft-muting or possibly there is some unit-to-unit variability.
 Normally this is not a problem for Sangean products whose quality control is generally exemplary.
 At the least, I know the PR-D15 SHOULD be sensitive on AM as mine certainly is.